 Community Development Africa

 Love Volunteers partners with a local charity in Rwanda to support this essential program.
 The Abagore Farming Co-operative (‘Abagore’ means ‘women’) supports participating families by providing supplies and a willing volunteer labor force to assist with the labour intensive farming program.
 Many of the families the charity works with are headed by women, so the co-operative was set up to give them the opportunity to earn money to look after their families.
 These families have been affected by the country’s troubled history, and by the economic fall-out.
-The women supported by this co-operative grow maize, carrots, and cabbages to sell in markets in the area.
+The women supported by this co-operative grow maize, carrots, and cabbages and farm a small amount of pigs to sell in markets in the area.
 Through these actions they will not only earn an income that will benefit their families, but will also be contributing to food security in the community, ensuring that people can improve their nutrition and health.
 The women in the Abagore Farming Co-operative learn the value of trading skills and go on to then train more women in the community.
 Our partner supports the women in accessing markets in the area and helps them to become small business leaders, which in turn creates more jobs for the community.

 Goals of this Project: